bostonphp/PHP-Beginners-Book/installing_and_configuring_php/installing_and_configuring_php.markdown

-## Installing and Configuring PHP

-While PHP by itself can be useful (for example, to write desktop/non-networked applications; see [General Installation Considerations](http://www.php.net/manual/en/install.general.php)), most PHP development is for web content based on data extracted from a database.
+While PHP by itself can be useful (for example, to write desktop/non-networked applications; see [General Installation Considerations](http://www.php.net/manual/en/install.general.php) in the PHP documentation), most PHP development is for web content based on data extracted from a database.

 As noted in Chapter 2 (see "What you will need"), to execute and test PHP scripts you need more than just PHP itself.
 To display web content, a [web server](https://secure.wikimedia.org/wikipedia/en/wiki/Web_server) is required.
 To access, edit, and update data for display on your web pages, a [database management system](https://secure.wikimedia.org/wikipedia/en/wiki/Database_management_system) is required.